ShaMeeClown/ShaMeeClown/README.md

-- 👋 Hi, I’m @ShaMeeClown
+- 👋 Hi, I’m @ShaMeeClown or just Misha
-- 👀 I’m interested in Web Development and 3D Design
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Html & CSS
+- 🌱 I’m currently learning HTML & CSS and JavaScript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 💞️ At the moment, I am gaining experience
+- 📫 My contacts : Email: mizzatoto@gmail.com or in Telegram: @dodster228
+-

 <!---
 ShaMeeClown/ShaMeeClown is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.